HSwMS Öland (J16): Construction and career

-Öland was ordered on 1 July 1943 from Kockem and laid down at the yard in Malmö shortly afterwards.
+Öland was ordered on 1 July 1943 from Kockums and laid down at the yard in Malmö shortly afterwards.
 Launched on 15 December 1945 by Per Albin Hansson, the ship was commissioned on 5 December 1947.
 The vessel was designed to act as part of a flotilla of destroyers under the command of one of the light cruisers of the Tre Kronor-class, the second of which was commissioned in the same month.

 The destroyer underwent upgrades in 1949, 1953, 1960 and 1969 The 1960 modernisation was extensive, raising the standard displacement to 2000 t, fitting a new bridge and replacing the depth charge throwers with a Squid anti-submarine mortar.
 The anti-aircraft armament was also upgraded.
 The 40-mm mount nearest to the jackstaff was removed and the remaining six were updated.
 The light anti-aircraft guns were subsequently removed in 1964.
 Radar was fitted and by 1974 Öland was equipped with a Thomson-CSF Saturn S band long range radar, a navigation set and two Hollandse Signaalapparaten M45 fire-control radars.
 In that year, the vessel was reclassified as a frigate.

 Meanwhile, in 1972, the Riksdag decided to retire the existing fleet of frigates and cruisers, and focusing instead on a larger number of smaller and more nimble fast attack craft.
 The ship was subsequently removed from the Naval List on 1 July 1978 and broken up.